huggingface/hub-docs/docs/hub/spaces-oauth.md

 ## Scopes

-The following scopes are always in included for spaces:
+The following scopes are always in included for Spaces:

 - `openid`: Get the ID token in addition to the access token.
 - `profile`: Get the user's profile information (username, avatar, etc.)